whitneyburton/portfolios/students/1610-back/eric-wahlgren/eric_mod_two_portfolio.markdown

 ### Gear Up
 #### Session Name

+#### Micro-Agressions

+Write 3-4 sentences summarizing your takeaways from _each_ session, including things you're continuing to think about, things you learned, things you're doing differently.

+This was pretty heated, as I recall.
+I was in a group with Daniel, Jesse, and Drew.
+We had

+#### Journey Mapping

+Write 3-4 sentences summarizing your takeaways from _each_ session, including things you're continuing to think about, things you learned, things you're doing differently.

 #### Grit

 Write 3-4 sentences summarizing your takeaways from _each_ session, including things you're continuing to think about, things you learned, things you're doing differently.